 Introduction In the digital era, privacy concerns have become top of mind for nearly everyone.
-In fact, more than 8 out of 10 adults said they are at least somewhat concerned about the safety and privacy of their digital personal data.
+In fact, more than eight in 10 adults1 said they are at least somewhat concerned about the safety and privacy of their digital personal data.
 As corporations have begun to collect more and more information, concerns around data protection have also grown in the business world.
-In fact, 40% of consumers and 52% of B2B purchasers will stop buying from a company if it violates digital trust.
-Companies across physical operations industries - such as logistics, construction and manufacturing - face a unique set of circumstances when it comes to navigating privacy concerns.
-Game-changing technologies, like vehicle telematics and dash cams - are driving huge gains in safety and efficiency.
+In fact, 40% of consumers and 52% of B2B purchasers2 will stop buying from a company if it violates digital trust.
+Companies across physical operations industries-such as logistics, construction, and manufacturing-face a unique set of circumstances when it comes to navigating privacy concerns.
+Game-changing technologies, like vehicle telematics and dash cams, are driving huge gains in safety and efficiency.
 At the same time, the data that these technologies can provide must be treated appropriately to protect sensitive information.
 Artificial Intelligence (AI) is changing the game even faster.
 With AI-powered technology, physical operations companies can capture data and make faster decisions.
 However, even though AI is helping to make workers more efficient, concerns about how data is being used remain.
-In fact, two-thirds of workers believe that information collected by AI will be misused.
-As these factors converge, one thing is clear: Protecting privacy is critical to physical operations organisations, their employees, their vendors and the customers they serve.
-1 &quot;A majority of Americans are concerned about the safety and privacy of their personal data," press release: Ipsos.com, 5 May 2022. &lt;sup>2 "Why digital trust truly matters," web page: mckinsey.com, September 2022 3 &quot;Al in Hiring and Evaluating Workers: What Americans Think," web page: pewresearch.org, 20 April 2023.
-Inside the Report At Samsara, privacy is at the heart of our mission to increase the safety, efficiency and sustainability of the operations that power the global economy.
-To get a deeper understanding of the current privacy concerns and challenges across physical operations industries - as well as how organisations are working to address them - we commissioned a survey of 600 physical operations leaders in construction, logistics, manufacturing and other key industries from across the United States, Canada, Mexico, France, Germany and the United Kingdom.
-Our findings indicate that protecting the sensitive information of employees and communities is a top priority for organisations with vehicle or equipment fleets.
+In fact, two-thirds of workers3 believe that information collected by AI will be misused.
+As these factors converge, one thing is clear: Protecting privacy is critical to physical operations organizations, their employees, their vendors, and the customers they serve. ^{1 &}quot;A majority of Americans are concerned about the safety and privacy of their personal data," press release, Ipsos.com, May 5, 2022.
+2 "Why digital trust truly matters," web page, mckinsey.com, September, 2022 3 "Al in Hiring and Evaluating Workers: What Americans Think," web page, pewresearch.org, April, 20, 2023.
+Inside the Report At Samsara, privacy is at the heart of our mission to increase the safety, efficiency, and sustainability of the operations that power the global economy.
+To get a deeper understanding of the current privacy concerns and challenges across physical operations industries-as well as how organizations are working to address them-we commissioned a survey of 600 physical operations leaders in construction, logistics, manufacturing, and other key industries from across the United States, Canada, Mexico, France, Germany, and the United Kingdom.
+Our findings indicate that protecting the sensitive information of employees and communities is a top priority for organizations with vehicle or equipment fleets.
 Moreover, while many agree that dash cams and AI have a substantial positive impact on safety and business outcomes, misconceptions that can slow down adoption remain an issue.
-Fortunately, there are a range of strategies leaders can use to boost acceptance of AI and other technologies within their organisations.
-Behind the Insights: Executive Privacy Decision Makers For this report, we surveyed executives - including CEOs, CIOs and CTOs, as well as senior vice presidents, directors and managing directors - that manage technology, operations, security, compliance and other critical functions at their companies.
-These organisations operate large vehicle and equipment fleets, and are also subject to significant environmental, safety and other regulatory requirements.
+Fortunately, there are a range of strategies leaders can use to boost acceptance of AI and other technologies within their organizations.
+Behind the Insights: Executive Privacy Decision Makers For this report, we surveyed executives-including CEOs, CIOs, and CTOs, as well as senior vice presidents, directors, and managing directors-that manage technology, operations, security, compliance and other critical functions at their companies.
+These organizations operate large vehicle and equipment fleets, and are also subject to significant environmental, safety, and other regulatory requirements.